The Galois action on symplectic $K$-theory: Construction of the Galois action on symplectic -theory

+\begin{remark} Presumably the explicit construction given here could be replaced with any of the recent constructions leading to a pro-space in the $\infty$-categorical sense, e.g.\ \cite{barnea2016projective}, \cite{hoyois2018higher}, \cite{carchedietale}, or \cite[Section 12]{barwick2018exodromy}.
 In particular, some readers may prefer an approach based on the notion of the ``shape of an $\infty$-topos'', assigning a pro-space to any $\infty$-topos and hence to any site in the usual sense.
-When $X$ is a scheme, Friedlander's explicit construction would then be replaced by the shape of the \'etale site of $X$, and the comparison maps constructed below should come from morphisms of sites
+When $X$ is a scheme, Friedlander's explicit construction would then be replaced by the shape of the \'etale site of $X$, and the comparison maps constructed below should come from morphisms of sites $ X(\C)^\mathrm{disc} \to X(\C)^\mathrm{an} \to X_{\mathrm{et}}, $ where $X(\C)^\mathrm{disc}$ denotes the site corresponding to the set $X(\C)$ in the discrete topology. \end{remark}